zaphosting/docs/docs/fivem-esx-becomeadminoverdatabase.md

 ---
 id: fivem-esx-becomeadminoverdatabase
 title: "FiveM: Become admin using ESX"
-description: Information on how to become admin over database of your FiveM server with ESX from ZAP-Hosting
+description: "Information on how to become admin over database of your FiveM server with ESX from ZAP-Hosting"
 sidebar_label: Become admin
 services:
   - gameserver-fivem